sagemath/sagewiki_to_gh-2022-10-10/sage-3.1.2.md

  * In the {{{module matrix_group}}}, the method {{{module_composition_factors}}} interfaces with GAP's [http://www.gap-system.org/Manuals/doc/htm/ref/CHAP067.htm Meataxe] implementation.
 This will return decomposition information for a G-module, for any matrix group G over a finite field.

 == Better SymPy Integration ==
+ * Ondrej Cetrik implemented more conversions from Sage native types to SymPy native types.

 == Faster Determinants of Dense Matrices over Multivariate Polynomial Rings ==
  * Martin Albrecht modified Sage to use Singular